 The words employment, employee and employer are quite common in commerce and entrepreneurship.
 It is needless to say that the existence of both parties is crucial for every business.
 Let us understand what is the difference between an employee and employer.

 An employer and an employee deal in the exchange of services and they are dependent on each other.
 In order to run a business successfully, an employer would need employees.
 While employees rely on the former for financial support, growth opportunities and more.

 A company or an organization can be called an employer.
-Similarly, a small or large business, a single individual, NGO, a government entity, a retailer, or a wholesaler can also be termed as an employer.
+Similarly, a small or large business, a single individual, NGO, a government entity, a retailer, or a wholesaler can also be termed an employer.

-On the other hand, employee generally gets paid for the service he or she provides for the employer.
+On the other hand, an employee generally gets paid for the service he or she provides for the employer.
 It will depend on the company policy as well.
 There are several factors that both parties should agree to, such as salary, legal outlines, rules, etc.

 An employee can be engaged to serve the organization or individual full-time or part-time as per compensation and rules.
 An employer can employ for weeks, months, or permanently.
 It depends on the work type as well.